Nazaré, Portugal: Surfing

 Nazaré is a popular surfing destination because of the high breaking waves that form due to the presence of the underwater Nazaré Canyon.
 The canyon increases and converges the incoming ocean swell which, in conjunction with the local water current, dramatically enlarges wave heights.

 Due to the height of the waves, numerous surfing records have been set at Nazaré.
 In November 2011, surfer Garrett McNamara surfed a then-record-breaking giant wave measuring 23.8 m from trough to crest, at Praia do Norte, Nazaré.
-On 8 November 2017 Brazilian surfer Rodrigo Koxa broke the previous record by surfing a wave of 24.4 m.
+On 8November 2017 Brazilian surfer Rodrigo Koxa broke the previous record by surfing a wave of 24.4 m.
 In October 2020, German surfer Sebastian Steudtner broke this record, riding a wave which was measured at 26.2 m.

-In August 2012, a rogue wave killed a 5 year old British girl and her grandfather walking along Salgado Beach.
+On 11February 2020, Brazilian big-wave surfer Maya Gabeira set the women's record with a wave of 22.4 m.

 There has been a marked increase in visitors to viewing points for surfing competitions, such as the lighthouse at the Fort of São Miguel Arcanjo, which has seen numbers increase from 80,000 visitors in 2015 to 174,000 in 2017.

-On 11 February 2020, Brazilian big-wave surfer Maya Gabeira surfed a wave of 22.4 meters (74 feet).
+Nazaré is the principal location for the HBO surfing documentary series 100 Foot Wave, which as of 2025 has had three seasons (2021-2025).

-On 5 January 2023, Brazilian professional surfer Márcio Freire died whilst practicing tow-in surfing.
+In August 2012, a rogue wave killed a 5-year-old British girl and her grandfather walking along Salgado Beach.
+On 5January 2023, Brazilian professional surfer Márcio Freire died whilst practicing tow-in surfing.